BehroozZare/Parth/README.md

 ## Performance Tips

 1. **Enable METIS**: Provides the best ordering quality for most problems
-2. **Set appropriate ND levels**: Typically 4-8 levels work well
-3. **Use factor reuse**: For dynamic meshes, provide DOF mapping to reuse previous factorizations
+2. **Use factor reuse**: For dynamic meshes (meshes with change in number DOFs), provide DOF mapping to reuse previous factorizations
-4. **Match problem dimension**: Set the correct DOF count per node (1 for scalar, 3 for 3D, etc.)
+3. **Match problem dimension**: Set the correct DOF count per node (1 for scalar, 3 for 3D, etc.)

 ## Research Benchmarks